IndraGonz/2024_GonzalezOjeda_CLARC/README.md

 - code: The code used to summarize the accessory and core gene counts for all pneumococcal pangenome analyses can be found in the first 2 sections of this [jupyter notebook](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/blob/main/Figures/Fig3/code/essential_gene_analysis/Figure3_code_CLARC_2024_paper.ipynb)

 - data: The data used by the Figure3_code_CLARC_2024_paper.ipynb notebook can be found in compressed folders containing the Roary+CLARC results for all pneumococcal 7 pangenome analyses.
-These folders are hosted in this [Zenodo folder](10.5281/zenodo.14187853).
+These folders are hosted in this [Zenodo folder](10.5281/zenodo.14187853) (version v1).
 Each identity threshold run (i95, i90, i80) has its own unique folder that the code references.

 ### 3C